What is a hemangioma?

 The terminology for hemangiomas can be confusing.
-A more specific term for these lesions is “infantile hemangioma” or “hemangioma of infancy”.
+The term “infantile hemangiomas” or “hemangioma of infancy” refers specifically to the most common form of hemangioma in infants and young children.
 In the past, hemangiomas have been called “strawberry hemangiomas,” “cavernous hemangiomas,” or “capillary hemangiomas,” but these terms have fallen out of favor.

 Are hemangiomas cancerous?

 No. Although it is considered to be a tumor, it is BENIGN, not malignant (i.e. this is not cancerous).

 How is a hemangioma different from other kinds of birthmarks?

 Infantile hemangiomas are a type of growth, meaning that they grow faster than the rest of the child.

 Vascular malformations are often noted at birth and typically grow in proportion to the child.
 Some examples of malformations are port-wine stains and venous malformations.
 These are completely different from infantile hemangiomas, and are treated differently as well.

 What do hemangiomas look like?